Wills, Trusts & Probate

 Beneficiary

-Comparing Estate Administration Approaches
+Comparing Limited and Comprehensive Estate Administration Approaches

-When a Limited Estate Administration Approach Works:
+When a Limited Estate Administration Approach Is Sufficient:

 Simple Estates with Clear Wills

-Agreed Upon Distribution Among Heirs
+Agreed-Upon Distribution Among Heirs

 Complex Estates with Multiple Assets